How to Get a Business Address for Your At-Home or E-Commerce Business

 - Mail holding and forwarding to address of your choice (additional fees)

 PMB XXX or # XXX

 City, State ZIP Code

-PAK Mail, Mail Box Plus, & Other Mail Stores
+PAK Mail, Mail Box Plus, and Other Mail Stores

 Check the local mail stores near you, such as PAK Mail, Mail Box Plus, Postal Connections, or other regional or local options.
 Fees and benefits vary.

-- What hours is mailbox access be available?
+- What hours will mailbox access be available?

 - What size of mailboxes do you offer?

 - How long is the rental agreement, and does it have to be prepaid?